All stands must post signs with the contents of their dishes and be able to tell people what ingredients are used.

 The cups can be reused many times.
 This means that we save on the production of new cups and reduce the consumption of resources.
 We collaborate with other festivals and large events, so your cups have attended many Danish festivals over the year.

 To reuse the cup, it must be handed in, stored in a cool place, and washed and reused for other events.
-It is a great logistical task, and we collect data and assess the solution on an ongoing basis, so we can optimise the system with less environmental impact.
+It is a great logistical task, and we collect data and assess the solution on an ongoing basis, so we can optimize the system with less environmental impact.

 The cups are made of polypropylene – also known as PP plastic.
 When a cup can't be reused anymore, it is sent back to the supplier where the material is reused for non-food approved plastic products.